Butterfly Conservation: Company limited by guarantee, registered in England (2206468)

 Charity registered in England & Wales (254937) and in Scotland (SCO39268)

 Saving butterflies, moths and our environment

 Guidelines on the recording and the system used by CBC can be found here.

 You can download our "Butterfly - Casual Record Sheet" in either of the two formats:

-Or visit our Downloads page where you will also find other useful items.
+Or visit our Resources page where you will also find other useful items.